DONTSTOPLOVINGMEBABY/React-YouTube-Clone/README.md

-# Fake-YouTube
+# React-YouTube-Clone AKA Fake-YouTube

-### [Fake-YouTube](https://henryjacobs.us) is a React YouTube clone that grants users much of the same functionality they would get on actual YouTube.
+### [Fake-YouTube](https://henryjacobs.us/React-YouTube-Clone/) is a React YouTube clone that grants users much of the same functionality they would get on actual YouTube.

 Some of the things users can do on Fake-YouTube include :
 - Uploading videos to their own channel